christianbayer/image-uploader/README.md

 Default: `['.jpg', '.jpeg', '.png', '.gif', '.svg']`

 Array of strings with the allowed extensions.
+Enabled by default.
+To disable this validation, set it as `undefined`.
 If the uploaded file does not have one of these extensions, an alert will appear and the image will not be sent.

-#### validateExtension
-Type: `boolean`

-Default: `true`

-Whether the extension of the file will be validated.

 #### mimes
 Type: `array`

 Default: `['image/jpeg', 'image/png', 'image/gif', 'image/svg+xml']`

 Array of strings with the allowed mime types.
+Enabled by default.
+To disable this validation, set it as `undefined`.
 If the uploaded file does not have one of these mime types, an alert will appear and the image will not be sent.

-#### validateMIME
-Type: `boolean`

-Default: `true`

-Whether the mime type of the file will be validated.

 #### maxSize
 Type: `int`

-Default: `2 * 1024 * 1024`
+Default: `undefined`

 Value of the maximum file size allowed in bytes.
-Default is 2 megabytes.
+Disabled by default.
+For a maximum size of 2 megabytes, you can set this option as `2 * 1024 * 1024` bytes.
 If the uploaded file does have more then allowed, an alert will appear and the image will not be sent.

-#### validateMaxSize
+#### maxFiles
-Type: `boolean`
+Type: `int`

-Default: `true`
+Default: `undefined`

-Whether the maximum file size will be validated.
+Value of the maximum number of files allowed.
+Disabled by default.
+If the maximum number was reached, an alert will appear and the image will not be sent.

 ## License